pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/13_Bundle_Developers_Guide/05_Pimcore_Bundles/01_Installers.md

 provides a powerful migration framework.
 For details how to work with migrations, please have a look at the [Doctrine Migrations Bundle documentation](https://symfony.com/doc/current/bundles/DoctrineMigrationsBundle/index.html).

+### Pimcore Specifics

-Pimcore has added an additional option (`--prefix=`) to the migration commands of Doctrine, to be able to filter the migration versions for a specific namespace.
+Pimcore added an additional option (`--prefix=`) to the migration commands of Doctrine, to be able to filter the migration versions for a specific namespace.
 This gives you the possibility to control which migrations should be executed or not.
 A typical use case for that would be to just run the Pimcore core migrations or just the migrations for a specific bundle.

+To make sure, the migration command only executes migrations from installed Pimcore bundles, it is recommended to extend the bundle migrations from `Pimcore\Migrations\BundleAwareMigration` and implement the `getBundleName` method.
+This abstract class checks if the given bundle is installed and skips the migration if necessary.

 #### Console Examples